13 best movie lines you didn’t know were improvised

 “Son of a bitch.
 He stole my line.”
 (Good Will Hunting 1997)

-Robin Willians delivered this line of dialogue during his Oscar0winning performance alongside Matt Damon.
+Robin Williams delivered this line of dialogue during his Oscar-winning performance alongside Matt Damon.
 It closes out the film after his character reads a touching final note from the now-absent Damon.

 According to Damon, this line was Williams’s “best addition” to the film.
 He said: “There was nothing scripted there.
 Every time he came out for a new take I would read the letter to him because it’s a voiceover.
 He came out saying different lines every single time.
 When he said, ‘Son of a bitch – he stole my line,’ I grabbed Gus [Van Sant, director] It was like a bolt.”